software-projects/quokka/README.md

 Roadmap
 -------

-Quokka is not under active support.
+Quokka is not under active development.
 It is, however, used in a number of software products used by clients of Software Projects.
 Bug fixes are applied as they are identified.